 Preheat oven to 375 degrees F.

-Serve warm as a dip with pita chips or crackers.
-You can also serve this as a delicious spread with crusty bread of choice.
+Serve: Pair with with toasted sour bread, pita chips or crackers.
+You can also serve this with fresh slices of colored bell peppers.

 If using garlic powder, add to the bean mixture with the other herbs and spices.

 Keywords: vegan spinach artichoke white bean dip, artichoke white bean dip recipe